You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 Tools

-Proper station setup is critical for ensuring the aµtoPULSE operates at its best.
-The steps below guide you through configuring the Concentration and Cleaning Stations, which are essential for processing your samples and ensuring system cleanliness.
+Proper instrument setup is critical for ensuring the aµtoPULSE functions optimally.
+The steps below will guide you through setting up the instrument basics to ensure safety, efficiency, and cleanliness.

 Here are some best practices to ensure optimal use of the deck area: